rohanmahy/mimi-pseudonyms/draft-mahy-mimi-pseudonyms.md

 a KeyPackage expires, the other party may need explicit consent to fetch a new KeyPackage to replace the expired one.

+# Other mechanism needed

+This document describes some flows for effective, selectively pseudonymous privacy.
+Use in a MIMI system requires a small amount of additional specification and implementation.
+The author has attempted to list this items according to whether they are in-scope according to the MIMI charter.

+Out of scope:

+- A way for clients to obtain pseudonyms from their own providers
+- Rate limiting pseudonym creation on a local provider
+- Correlating pseudonyms with an account on a local provider (may or may not be possible or necessary)
+- A way for a client to obtain a join link from its provider

+Assumed in scope:

+- A way to indicate a KeyPackage is only valid for initial connections
+- A way for MIMI entities to recognize pseudonyms
+- A way to examine the room policy about pseudonyms (required, optional, forbidden), and if certain claims/elements are required, optional, or forbidden.
+- A format or convention to wrap additional credentials, or disclosures of selective disclosure credentials inside a room, along with KeyPackages, etc.
+- Conventions for use of existing authorization and consent primitives
+- Conventions to make KeyPackages available appropriately

 # Security Considerations